aws/aws-cdk-rfcs/text/stateful-resources-one-pager.md

 ## Customer pain

-Customers are currently exposed to un intentional data loss when stateful resources are designated for either removal or replacement by CloudFormation.
+Customers are currently exposed to unintentional data loss when stateful resources are designated for either removal or replacement by CloudFormation.
 Data, similarly to security postures, is an area in which even a single rare mistake can cause catastrophic outages.

 The CDK can and should help reduce the risk of such failures.
 With respect to security, the CDK currently defaults to blocking deployments that contain changes in security postures, requiring a user confirmation:

 ```console
 This deployment will make potentially sensitive changes according to your current security approval level (--require-approval broadening).